-As of August 31, 1999, our executive officers and directors beneficially owned 9,946,995 shares of our common stock, representing 33.2% of the outstanding common stock.
-The executive officers and directors also have been granted options to purchase an additional 590,003 shares of our common stock which vest after August 31, 1999.
-Of these amounts, Mr. K. Paul Singh, our Chairman and Chief Executive Officer, beneficially owns 4,762,105 shares of our common stock, including options to purchase 371,433 shares of our common stock.
+Our executive officers and directors beneficially own 9,947,973 shares of our common stock, representing approximately 26.2% of the outstanding common stock after giving effect to this offering.
+The executive officers and directors also have been granted options to purchase an additional 590,003 shares of our common stock which vest after September 30, 1999.
+Of these amounts, Mr. K. Paul Singh, our Chairman and Chief Executive Officer, beneficially owns 4,762,371 shares of our common stock, including options to purchase 371,433 shares of our common stock.
 Investors affiliated with E.M.
 Warburg, Pincus & Co., LLC beneficially own 3,875,689 shares of our common stock.
 As a result, the executive officers, directors and Warburg, Pincus exercise significant influence over such matters as the election of our directors, amendments to our charter, other fundamental corporate transactions such as mergers and asset sales, and otherwise the direction of our business and affairs.
 Additionally, under the terms of a shareholders' agreement among Warburg, Pincus, Mr. Singh and us, entered into in connection with our merger with TresCom, we agreed to nominate one individual selected by Warburg, Pincus and reasonably acceptable to our non-employee directors, to serve as a member of our board of directors.
 This nomination right remains effective so long as Warburg, Pincus is the beneficial owner of 10% or more of our outstanding common stock.
 In June 1998, Douglas Karp joined our board of directors pursuant to the foregoing arrangement.